Lucodivo/Eccohedra/README.md

 ## Math
 Any 3D math in this project should be assumed to be using a left-handed coordinate system with +Z pointing forward and +Y pointing up, unless stated otherwise.
+For Kotlin, [kotlin-graphics/glm](https://github.com/kotlin-graphics/glm) was previously used for matrices/vectors but it contained maven dependencies that were unavailable despite no version change on my end.
+A custom Kotlin matrix math module was created in its stead.
+All matrices are stored in column-major.

 ## Screenshots